Choose a language

 What’s more, audience segmentation and CVP communications can not only be applied to specific roles and areas, but also used as a means to engage more appropriately with a whole host of different groups.
 Best practice engagement means tailoring the message and the means of delivering that message.
 If an organisation is targeting sales professionals, then a CVP that emphasises the desirability of an organisation’s products or services could be a key differentiator.
 If an organisation is targeting an increase in gender diversity by hiring more women, then a CVP focused on flexible working may be a better differentiator.
 In delivering those messages, rich media - such as video - may be effective with millennials, but not to the same extent for older generations.
 However, it is only by gaining the insight of existing employees, and analysing the resulting data, that HR can be sure that the CVPs are accurate (i.e. clearly a focus on flexible working when it doesn’t exist in an organisation would be highly misleading) and can learn which methods stand the best chance of success – this isn’t a guessing game.

 The rise of automation in the recruitment process means that an element of personalisation has been lost in recent years, however the same technology which was once a barrier to bespoke engagement now has the potential to facilitate it.
 In everyday life we tailor the way we communicate with different individuals innately.
-It’s a logical step to take the same approach with mass communications in the business world – and now we have the technology to make it a reality.Join our webinar
+It’s a logical step to take the same approach with mass communications in the business world – and now we have the technology to make it a reality.Listen to our webinar

 Interested in learning more about how to maximise your Employer Brand and Candidate Value Proposition to attract and engage top talent for your organisation?
 Click here to learn more about our Do Candidates Perceive your Brand as being Truly Unique webinar.